 WordPress is the most popular content management system to create websites and blogs.
 It is very easy to use and allows creating powerful resources.
-But what if you create a website, enter the page and see that instead of page content your browser displays the following message: Error establishing database connection.
+But what if you create a website, enter the page and see that instead of page content your browser displays the message Error establishing a database connection.

 In the article, we are going to review why the error happens and the effective ways to fix it.
 This manual will be useful for all beginning WordPress developers.

-What causes the error establishing a database connection Error ?
+Why error establishing a database connection error occur?

 WordPress uses two main components in its work: PHP and MySQL.
 PHP is responsible for the functionality of your site, and MySQL stores all the data related to your site including pages, posts, plugins, widgets, etc.

-When you enter the name of a site in the address bar, PHP establishes connection to the database and extracts the content of the requested page from it.
-When PHP cannot connect to MySQL for some reason, there is no data to display on the page and, instead of the content, the browser displays Error establishing a database connection.
+When you enter the name of a site in the address bar, PHP establishes the connection to the database and extracts the content of the requested page from it.
+When PHP cannot connect to MySQL for some reason, there is no data to display on the page and, instead of the content, the browser displays Error establishing a database connection WordPress.
+Read about some other common errors (404, 403, 502, 504) you might come across

 - Corrupted database.
 Unsuccessful settings, incorrect plug-ins, dropped connection when transferring data to the database could damage the database.
 In this case, you cannot access it properly.